-These are so pretty and delicious too.
-Packed into a little box, they make a perfect gift for a mother, or even an Easter gift.
+These are so pretty, and delicious too!
+Packed into a little box, they make a perfect gift for Mother’s Day or Easter.

 Cook Time15-18 minutes

 - 250g unsalted butter, softened

 - 250g plain flour, sifted, plus more to dust

 - Finely grated zest of 2 large unwaxed lemons

 - 500g icing sugar or fondant icing sugar, sifted , plus more if needed

 - TO DECORATE

 - 20 x 15cm lengths of 4mm - wide ribbon

 - Large fluted (8cm) and small (4cm) round cutters